-Explain Group Mind
+2. Explain Group Mind

 - On the other hand, sometimes groups develop a strong identity and sense of connection that allows for a degree of disagreement.
-They share what's called "Group-mind." - Group-mind is when there is an explicit and implicit understanding of group goals, everyone is committed to the group, they share assumptions, they value one another, and they also value differences of opinion. - When individuals value the individual differences that collectively make up the group, it can drive optimal team performance.
+They share a mental model or what's called "Group-mind." - Group-mind is when there is an explicit and implicit understanding of group goals, everyone is committed to the group, they share assumptions, they value one another, and they also value differences of opinion. - [Trainer Note: Another way to think of this is to call it a shared mental model.] - When individuals value the individual differences that collectively make up the group, it can drive optimal team performance.